Can Alzheimer's and dementia be prevented?

 According to the Alzheimer's Research and Prevention Foundation, regular physical exercise can reduce your risk of developing Alzheimer's disease by up to 50 percent.
 What's more, exercise can also slow further deterioration in those who have already started to develop cognitive problems.
 Exercise protects against Alzheimer's and other types of dementia by stimulating the brain's ability to maintain old connections as well as make new ones.

 Aim for at least 150 minutes of moderate intensity exercise each week.
 The ideal plan involves a combination of cardio exercise and strength training.
 Good activities for beginners include walking and swimming.

 Build muscle to pump up your brain.
 Moderate levels of weight and resistance training not only increase muscle mass, they help you maintain brain health.
 For those over 65, adding 2-3 strength sessions to your weekly routine may cut your risk of Alzheimer's in half.

 Include balance and coordination exercises.
-Head injuries from falls are an increasing risk as you age, which in turn increase your risk for Alzheimer’s disease and dementia.
-Balance and coordination exercises can help you stay agile and avoid spills.
+Head injuries from falls are an increasing risk as you age, which in turn increase your risk for Alzheimer's disease and dementia.
+As well as protecting your head when you exercise (wearing a sports helmet when cycling, for example), balance and coordination exercises can help you stay agile and avoid spills.
 Try yoga, Tai Chi, or exercises using balance balls.